kriszyp/babel-plugin-transform-alkali/README.md

 a.put(4)
 sum.valueOf() -> 8
 ```
-Reactive properties and assignments are supported as well, so we can write:
+Reactive properties and assignments are supported as well.
+Property access within a reactive expression will be converted to a property variable (basically `obj.prop` -> `obj.property('prop')`, with object mappings and safety checks).
+And assignments within a reactive expression will be converted to a `put` call (basically `v = 'hi'` -> `v.put('hi')` with similar variable mapping/creation as necessary).
+For example:
 ```
 let obj = react({
   foo: 3